alpinerum/final-project/readme.md

 If you make it to the end, you win.

 The options menu in the main menu doesn't work.
 To change the difficulty, load the game and pause the game to access the settings to change the difficulty.

+Physics is kind of wonky, sometimes it works, sometimes it doesn't